-for irregular or large rooms.
+For irregular/large rooms, we combine user traces and acoustic measurements for construction.
+Due to the limited sensing range, the fast construction method does not work for irregular or large rooms.
 The user must walk a full loop around the internal boundaries of the room, and measure the distance to the wall continuously.
 We combine the user trace and distance measurements to create the room boundaries.
 In this case, we walk close to the wall on right while holding the phone, and leverage PEA to identify the distance from the wall to bottom microphone. $P_1 \cdot P_2$ in PEA does not rely on left sidewall, thus we can get reliable distance measurements.
 As long as objects do not fully block line of sight to the wall, the acoustics can detect distance to walls reliably.
-Compared to approaches [2, 8, 15] using only user traces that can be distorted by objects, this method can generate much more accurate room shapes.
+Compared to approaches [6], [7], [8] using only user traces that can be distorted by objects, this method can generate much more accurate room shapes.